awesome548/LLMind/PROJECT-REPORT.md

    the placement anchors.
 The percentile stays in the diagnostics layer where it earns its keep.
 This is the report's answer to "is support a designer value or a research instrument?" — it is an instrument until its receipts are surfaced.
+   **[PART-PAID, by a different and arguably better route.]** Annotation receipts (§2.11) deliver evidence-with-names at the *categorical* level — counts that click through to projects, per-option, which is sharper than support bands because membership is judged, not inferred from cosine.
+The coverage probe even delivers the "uncharted as invitation" framing (poorly-covered projects → a missing dimension).
+Still open: the embedding-side retrieval unification (the §5.5 inconsistency stands, with reduced urgency noted in ITERATION-PLAN K8) and per-aspect support aggregates.

 6. **Decide the lattice question deliberately** (affordance or artifact?) before any further feature is built on cells.
+   **[OPEN, demoted.]** Nothing new was built on cells; the cross-tab now carries the sharpest gap semantics.
+The decision still deserves a deliberate moment before any future cell-coupled feature.

 7. **Then, and only then, the corpus.** The recalibrated support makes the ceiling quantitative *and category-specific*: technology options read 40–66% while